Billy Frith: Coventry City

-After leaving Port Vale, Frith returned to Highfield Road as assistant to Dick Bayliss, and also played seven league games.
-Following Bayliss' death, Frith was appointed as manager of Coventry City in August 1947, remaining in that position until November 1948.
+After leaving Port Vale, Frith returned to Highfield Road as assistant to Dick Bayliss and also played seven league games.
+Following Bayliss' death, Frith was appointed manager of Coventry City in August 1947, remaining in that position until November 1948.
 He signed goalkeeper Reg Matthews but was sacked with the club in the bottom two.
 Coventry finished the 1947–48 Second Division season in tenth place, and went on to end the 1948–49 season just two points above the relegation zone under Harry Storer's stewardship.

-Following spells in charge at non-league clubs Stafford Rangers and Rugby Town, he rejoined Coventry City as a coach and was once again appointed manager in September 1957.
-His side ended 1957–58 in nineteenth place in the Third Division South, and so were invited to become founder members of the Fourth Division in 1958–59.
+Following spells in charge at non-league clubs Stafford Rangers and Rugby Town, he rejoined Coventry City as a coach.
+He was once again appointed manager in September 1957.
+His side ended 1957–58 in 19th place in the Third Division South, and so were invited to become founder members of the Fourth Division in 1958–59.
 He then took the club to a second-place finish in 1958–59, four points behind champions Port Vale, his former club; City were therefore promoted into the Third Division.

-His side flirted with the prospect of a second successive promotion in 1959–60, but ultimately finished in fifth place.
-They failed to push for promotion in 1960–61, and ended the campaign in fifteenth place.
-On what was known as 'Black Saturday', 25 November 1961, Coventry were dumped out of the FA Cup by non-league King's Lynn, and Frith was sacked by chairman Derrick Robins.
-He was replaced by Jimmy Hill, who took Coventry to a fourteenth-place finish in 1961–62.
-He later managed Chelmsford City, and led the "Clarets" to second and fifth-place finishes in the Southern League in 1963–64 and 1964–65.
+His side flirted with the prospect of a second successive promotion in 1959–60 but ultimately finished in fifth place.
+They failed to push for promotion in 1960–61, and ended the campaign in 15th place.
+On what was known as 'Black Saturday', 25 November 1961, Coventry were dumped out of the FA Cup by non-league King's Lynn.
+Frith was sacked by chairman Derrick Robins.
+He was replaced by Jimmy Hill, who took Coventry to a 14th-place finish in 1961–62.
+He later managed Chelmsford City.
+He led the "Clarets" to second and fifth-place finishes in the Southern League in 1963–64 and 1964–65.
 He later worked as a teacher until retiring in 1977.